The outport of La Poile, Newfoundland—beautiful and isolated and aging.

 Okay, you have your medical kit, but what about medical insurance?
 Colin discusses options in light of an injury he suffered when working on their boat.

-Now we are going to get to the hard stuff, the stuff we all have to work at for our entire photographing lives: composition and lighting.
-Hard yes, but John has made it more interesting and fun by using photographs in a slideshow to illustrate each tip.
+Let’s start with the hard stuff we all have to work at for our entire photographing lives: composition and lighting.

 My father was an engineer and I like to think that if I was not dyslexic, with the resulting poor academic record at school, I would be one too.
 In any event, I ended up being a technician (mainframe computer), which meant that I got to hang out with a lot of engineers, thereby developing […]